canro91/canro91.github.io/_posts/2025-02-19-YouAreNotAProgrammerUntil.md

 ---
 layout: post
-title: "You're Not a Programmer Until..."
+title: "20+ Signs You're a Real Programmer (Using 2 Monitors Isn't One)"
 tags: coding
 ---